Cimpress NV (CMPR) Q1 2018 Results - Earnings Call Transcript

 Naved Khan - SunTrust Robinson Humphrey, Inc.

 Hey, guys.
-This is actually Naved Khan on for Youssef Squali (22:57).
+This is actually Naved Khan on Youssef's line.
 I had a quick follow-up on the key expansion within Vistaprint.
-Obviously, right now, you guys are sort of ramping up and that's negatively affecting the gross margins, but do you expect when you are fully ramped and when pricing is optimized, do you expect the margins to be similar to what you have had historically?
-And then I have a follow-up question.
+Obviously, right now, you guys are sort of ramping up and that's negatively affecting the gross margins.
+But do you expect when you are fully ramped and when pricing is optimized, do you expect the margins to be similar to what you have had historically?
+And then, I have a follow-up question.

 Sean E. Quinn - Cimpress NV

 Sure.
-Yeah, I'll answer that one and then we can go to your next question.
-So I guess, first and foremost, I'll reference back to what we described at our August Investor Day which is that we do see opportunity to improve gross margin in the Vistaprint business from where it's been in recent quarters including this one.
+Yeah, I'll answer that one and then we can go to your next question, Naved.
+So I guess, first and foremost, I'll reference back to what we described at our August Investor Day, which is that we do see opportunity to improve gross margin in the Vistaprint business from where it's been in recent quarters, including this one.
 And we don't believe that we will be going back to, kind of, the historical trends going back several years ago in the Vistaprint business, given just the mix of products there.

-Now I would override all of that by saying, as Robert outlined, first and foremost, we are not focused on gross margin.
+Now, I would override all of that by saying, as Robert outlined, first and foremost, we are not focused on gross margin.
 It is an outcome as opposed to an input.
-What we're focused on is increasing ultimately the free cash flow dollars from the revenue growth that we're driving into Vistaprint business and that needs to come from incremental contribution profit, as Robert described as well.
+What we're focused on is increasing ultimately the free cash flow dollars from the revenue growth that we're driving in the Vistaprint business and that needs to come from incremental contribution profit, as Robert described as well.

 So that is really the focus of the team.
-If that comes in the form of lower gross margin then that may be just fine, so long as the incremental profitability of that revenue has good economics attached to it.
+If that comes in the form of lower gross margin, then that may be just fine, so long as the incremental profitability of that revenue has good economics attached to it.
 So that is really the focus of the team.
 And then, of course, the remarks I made about gross margin earlier apply.

 Robert S. Keane - Cimpress NV

 Naved, I'd add a couple other comments.
-So Sean just mentioned free cash flow, to give you an example, quite a bit of the work that we do in the apparel work is outsourced.
+So Sean just mentioned free cash flow.
+To give you an example, quite a bit of the work that we do in the apparel work is outsourced.
 So we have zero capital deployed for that.
-And so that could actually be potentially a lower gross margin but a higher dollar value with no capital deployed.
+And so, that could actually be potentially a lower gross margin, but a higher dollar value with no capital deployed.
 And it's something that very much goes along with the customer value proposition we're building up.
-So to give – that's a good example, it's not a material shift of our gross margin, but there are many other examples like that where, to underscore what Sean said, we're not pushing gross margin as a primary target.
+So that's a good example, it's not a material shift of our gross margin, but there are many other examples like that where, to underscore what Sean said, we're not pushing gross margin as a primary target.

 Another thing which I'm about to say, I want to be clear is, not new information.
-Nothing we've – I'm about to say is different than what we said and Meredith even just spoke to a moment ago, but shipping has been coming down very consistently as a percentage of our revenues.
-You – again, I'll go back to the Investor Day slide 44, that Trynka showed, and at the same time we've been cutting shipping prices.
+Nothing I'm about to say is different than what we said and Meredith even just spoke to a moment ago.
+But shipping has been coming down very consistently as a percentage of our revenues.
+Again, I'll go back to the Investor Day slide 44 that Trynka showed.
+And at the same time we've been cutting shipping prices.

-So the percentage of our business is coming from shipping has come down over the last multiple years.
+So the percentage of our business that's coming from shipping has come down over the last multiple years.
 And the gross margin that we get from shipping has come down over the last several years.
-So the actual cash generated after COGS from shipping as a percentage of our revenues come down.
+So the actual cash generated after COGS from shipping as a percentage of our revenues has come down.

 So even if we got the new products to identical gross margins that the products of three, four years ago had, there's a shipping headwind as well.
 So when you go to our global gross margin that you have to take other factors than just the gross margin of the product in, to understand that.
 Coming way back up, I would just reiterate, what we said is, we feel like there's a lot of growth opportunity in Vistaprint and it's a very strong business with increasingly satisfied customers that we think, from an economic perspective, we're generating more and more opportunity to have higher and higher per customer cash flows.